FloGom/flogom.github.io/_posts/2020-04-25-AppleKeyboardII2usb.md

   - upcycle
 ---

-## The keyboard and the goal
+## The keyboard and the goal :keyboard:
 The keyboard is an ADB *Apple Keyboard II*, with the french layout.
 This keyboard was laying around, not used anymore (old world Mac), but sill in good shape.

-The goal is to use it on any every day modern computer.
+The goal is to use it on any everyday modern computer.
 It's an upcycling challenge!

 ## Binaries and installation
-To build an ADB <-> USB converter, the following item are needed :
+To build an ADB <-> USB converter, the following items are needed :
 - Teensy 2.0 (or whatever board with Atmega 32U4)
 - Mini-din 4 female connector
+- 1-10 kOhms pull-up resistor

-The female ADB connector is soldered to the microcontroller with respect to the following pin out.`
+The female ADB connector is soldered to the microcontroller with respect to the following pin out.The pull-up resistor is soldered between the DATA and the VCC pins.

 ```
 ADB female socket from the front :